Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem: Scalable Algorithms and Performance Guarantees: Frank-Wolfe Algorithm, Sampling Algorithm, and its Deterministic Implementation

 According to \Cref{lem:ldmax2}, the construction of $\bm{\Lambda}^t$ implies that $\Gamma_s(\bm{X}^t )=-\log\underset{s}{\det} (\bm{\Lambda}^t)$.
 Thus, the duality gap at current iteration only relies on $s\nu^t+\sum_{i \in [n]} \mu_i^t-s.$ We check if the smallest duality gap is less than the threshold $\alpha$ or not.
 If ``Yes", then we terminate the algorithm.
 Otherwise, we keep on running the algorithm by: (i) deriving the supgradient of PC \eqref{eq_pcont} at the current solution $\bm{x}^t$, which is $\bm{g}^t := (\bm{v}_1^{\top} \bm{\Lambda}^t \bm{v}_1, \cdots, \bm{v}_n^{\top} \bm{\Lambda}^t \bm{v}_n )^{\top}$; (ii) computing the incumbent solution $\bm{\hat x}^t := \argmax_{\bm{x}} \{(\bm{g}^t)^{\top} \bm{x}: \sum_{i \in [n]} x_i=s, \bm{x} \in [0,1]^n \}$, i.e.,

 and (iii) updating the solution $\bm{x}^{t+1} := \epsilon_t \bm{\hat x}^t + (1-\epsilon_t) \bm{x}^t$.
 The detailed implementation can be found in Algorithm \ref{algo:fw}.

-Compared to the other first-order methods, the Frank-Wolfe Algorithm \ref{algo:fw} is known to deliver a sparse incumbent solution at each iteration \citep{freund2016new}, enabling us to study the size of the support of its output.
+Compared to the other first-order methods, the Frank-Wolfe Algorithm \ref{algo:fw} is known to deliver a sparse incumbent solution at each iteration \citep{freund2016new}, which allows us to study the size of the support of its output.
 To begin with, let us introduce the following key lemma.

 \begin{restatable}{lemma}{lemhessian} Suppose that for any size-$s$ subset $S\subseteq [n]$, the columns $\{\bm{v}_i\}_{i\in S}$ are linearly independent.
 Let $\mathbb{D}:=\{\bm{x} \in \Re^n: \sum_{i \in [n]}x_i =s, \bm{x}\in [0,1]^n \}$.
 Then for any $\bm{x} \in \textrm{relint}(\mathbb{D})$, we have